krisfur/dev-setup-multi-os/src/windows.md

 and reboot.

+> ⚠️ This solves it for most cases, BUT the problem does return if using discord.
+It is fine in browser.
+Some users had it work if hardware acceleration in discord is off, but that did not work for me.

 ### What the Command Does:
 - `/setdcvalueindex`: Modifies a specific power setting while the laptop is on Direct Current (i.e., battery power).
 - `SCHEME_CURRENT`: Targets the currently active power plan (e.g., "Best Performance").